 The SEC regulates fee accounts, so if you pay your adviser a fee instead of commissions, the adviser needs to act as a fiduciary.
 However, a conflict of interest can still exist.

-Generally, conflicts of interest can arise when advice related to transactions that have the potential to reduce a client’s assets under management is given.
-For example, here are some potential conflicts of interest that Apprise Wealth Management shares with clients:
+Generally, conflicts of interest can arise when advice related to transactions with the potential to reduce a client’s assets under management is given.
+For example, some potential conflicts of interest that Apprise Wealth Management has identified include the following:

-How Do I Know If My Advisor Is a Fiduciary?
+How Do I Know If My Adviser Is a Fiduciary?

 Here are some ways you can answer this question:

-· If the person works for a registered investment adviser, they are required to act as a fiduciary.
-You can check their Form ADV Part 2, which is available on the SEC website.
+• If the person works for a registered investment adviser, they must act as a fiduciary.
+You can check their Form ADV Part 2.
+You can find it on the SEC website.
 The adviser is also required to give you a copy of his/her ADV before you become a client.

 You can also ask the advisor the following questions:

-- Do I pay you, or are you paid based upon what I invest my money in?
+• Do I pay you, or are you paid based on what I invest my money in?
 For example, a salesperson can earn a commission for selling an annuity, mutual fund, stock, bond, or alternative investment.

 You can also look up the advisor on FINRA’s BrokerCheck website.
 After putting in their name, see what it says.
-If it says “B – Broker Regulated by FINRA,” it means they are only held to the lesser suitability standard (meaning they can put their interest ahead of yours if their recommendation is at least suitable for you).
-If it says “IA – Investment Adviser,” then the individual is a fiduciary who must always do what is in your best interest.
+If it says “B – Broker Regulated by FINRA,” they are only held to the lesser suitability standard.
+In other words, they can put their interests ahead of yours if their recommendation is at least suitable for you).
+When it says “IA – Investment Adviser,” the individual acts as a fiduciary who must always work in your best interests.
 If it says “PR–Previously Registered Broker,” they used to be a broker.
-Now they are either retired, no longer working as an advisor, or are now a fiduciary.
+Now they are either retired, no longer working as an advisor, or currently work as a fiduciary.

-A fiduciary’s loyalty is to you, not a company.
-A fiduciary acts in your best interest, not theirs.
-A fiduciary should provide full disclosure of all fees and not buy “financial product(s)” for your account that are for their financial benefit rather than yours.
+A fiduciary’s loyalty is to you, not to their company.
+Fiduciaries act in your best interests, not theirs.
+A fiduciary financial adviser should provide full disclosure of all fees and not buy “financial product(s)” for your account that are for their financial benefit rather than yours.

-A fiduciary is paid directly by you.
-This can be by the hour, a flat fee, or an agreed-upon percentage based upon your assets or your net worth.
-It is paid for managing your assets and may include providing a financial plan, financial advice, or a combination of any of these items.
+You also pay fiduciaries directly.
+This can be by the hour, a flat fee, or an agreed-upon percentage based on your assets or net worth.
+You pay for asset management.
+Your fee may also include a financial plan, financial advice, or a combination of these items.

-Medical professionals are not putting their own interests ahead of their patients.
-Attorneys are required to put their clients’ interests first.
+Medical professionals do not put their interests ahead of their patient’s interests.
+Attorneys are required to put their client’s interests first.
 Why should financial advice be any different?

 In the end, the goal should be to build a lasting relationship with your adviser.
 One that is based on honesty and showing that you want your client to reach her financial goals.
 Transparency and honesty are required elements in a mutually beneficial relationship.